satyamkadlag1122/Credit_Card_Financial_Weekly_Dashboard/README.md

 ---

-# Credit Card Financial Weekly  Dashboard

-An end-to-end Power BI project that turns raw credit card transaction and customer data into an interactive dashboard, giving stakeholders real-time visibility into revenue, risk, and customer behavior.

 ## Project Objective

 To develop a comprehensive credit card dashboard that provides real-time insights into key performance metrics and trends — enabling stakeholders to monitor and analyze credit card operations effectively on a recurring (weekly) basis.